The Real Cost of Cheap Gearheads: Why Precision Matters in Production

 1) Unit price is not total cost

-Total cost in OEM programs usually comes from:
+Total cost in OEM programs usually comes from five buckets:

 - engineering iteration time